 Ready to host your own Facebook caption contest?

-In this article, I’ll show you how to run a Facebook caption contest, along with real-life examples of the dos and don’t when hosting your Facebook caption contest.
+In this article, I’ll show you how to run a Facebook caption contest, along with real-life examples of the do’s and don’ts when hosting your Facebook caption contest.

 Run a Facebook Caption Contest with Clear Guidelines

-Before you start, it’s best to figure out how you’d like to ask your followers to comment their caption: leaving it too vague can give you unnecessary work.
-Here are three ways to ask your followers to enter your caption contest:
+Before you start, it’s best to figure out how you’d like to ask your followers to create their caption.
+Leaving it too vague can give you unnecessary work and it can confuse your audience on your photo caption contest

 1. Word Limit Caption Contest